Economic growth at its best

 The electrical challenge

-The commissioning of the electricity interconnection line with Ethiopia in May 2011 - the idea for the project was born in 1985! - has radically changed the situation, considerably reducing the bill.
-But Ethiopia, which gets 95 percent of its electricity from hydro dams, is also going through an energy crisis that is affecting the electricity supply of its neighbors.
-Severe droughts that affect water levels have led to a production deficit and rationing phases that have even led Ethiopia to suspend exports.
-In view of Djibouti's growing internal demand, the country would like to secure a national source of production.
-Geothermal and wind power could be favoured, as one of Djibouti's ambitions is to operate with "100% green" energy.
-At least this would be a good way to make up for the energy deficit.
-The project to build a 30 MW photovoltaic solar power plant in the Grand Bara desert, supported by the French group Engie, should contribute to greater energy independence.
+The commissioning of the electricity interconnection line with Ethiopia in May 2011 - the idea for the project was born in 1985! - radically changed the situation, considerably reducing the bill.
+But Ethiopia, which obtains 95% of its electricity from hydroelectric dams, is also experiencing an energy crisis that is having repercussions on the electricity supply of its neighbors.
+Severe droughts affecting water levels have led to production shortfalls and rationing phases, even prompting Ethiopia to suspend exports.
+In view of Djibouti's growing domestic demand, the country is keen to secure a domestic source of production.
+Geothermal and wind power could be favored, as one of Djibouti's ambitions is to operate with "100% green" energy.
+At the very least, this would be a good way to offset the energy deficit.
+Djibouti is due to inaugurate its very first wind farm in 2023 (387 hectares - the equivalent of 700 soccer pitches), in the Ghoubet region.
+As for geothermal energy production, everything remains to be done.
+The project to build a 30 MW photovoltaic solar power plant in the Grand Bara desert, initially supported by the French group Engie, then by the Emirati company Amea Power since 2023, should contribute to greater energy independence.

 Water, a national priority

-Djibouti has some of the lowest water resources in the world, most of which come from volcanic aquifers.
-However, the growing need for water has led to intensive exploitation of this groundwater.
-The overall level and quality of groundwater has fallen.
-Repeated droughts, population growth and the development of water-intensive infrastructure have aggravated the situation.
-The Ministry of Hydraulics and the National Water and Sanitation Office of Djibouti (ONEAD) have made the development of the water sector a national priority.
-Several large-scale projects have been implemented, including the construction of a drinking water pipeline between Ethiopia and Djibouti and the construction of a desalination plant in Doraleh, which should eventually cover 60% of the Djibouti capital's needs.
-However, access to sanitation remains below 30% outside the capital and despite efforts to keep its population thirst-free, the issue of water will remain central to Djibouti.
-The country is already on the list of the 20 countries most affected by water scarcity in a world where water resources are becoming increasingly scarce.
-Arid regions are the most threatened and could experience long periods of decline in the future, according to a World Bank report (2016).
+Djibouti's water resources are among the poorest in the world, and come mainly from volcanic aquifers.
+Growing demand for water has led to intensive exploitation of these underground resources, which are overexploited and now threatened by saline intrusion.
+Their overall level and quality have plummeted.
+Repeated droughts, population growth and the development of water-intensive infrastructures have exacerbated the situation.
+The Ministry of Hydraulics and the Office National de l'Eau et de l'Assainissement de Djibouti (ONEAD) have made the development of the water sector a national priority.
+Several large-scale projects have been launched, including the construction of a drinking water pipeline between Ethiopia and Djibouti, and the construction of a desalination plant in Doraleh, which should eventually cover 60% of the Djibouti capital's needs.
+However, access to sanitation remains below 30% outside the capital, and despite efforts to protect the population from thirst, water remains a key issue for Djibouti.
+The country is already on the list of the twenty countries most affected by water shortages, in a world where water resources are becoming increasingly scarce.
+Against this backdrop, the European Union and Agence Française de Développement (AFD) have pledged 40 million euros, alongside the Djibouti Ministry of Economy and Finance in charge of Industry, to improve access to water and sanitation in Djibouti.
+This agreement is part of the Team Europe initiative "Clean and prosperous Djibouti by 2027".